top of page

 Michele teaching me how to make a good espresso

-"Coffee has always been my passion, even was younger and worked as a carpenter,” he says as soon as we sit down for a caffeine-infused chiacchierata (chat).
+“Coffee has always been my passion, even when I was younger and working as a carpenter,” he says as we settle in for a caffeine-fueled chiacchierata (chat).

-For the past decade, Michele and Michela, his wife, have been running this small neighborhood cafe, which serves mainly the lawyers from the nearby court, and officers from the police headquarters.
+For the past decade, Michele and his wife, Michela, have been running this quaint neighborhood café, catering primarily to lawyers from the nearby courthouse and officers from the police headquarters.

-After some chit chat, it’s time to get down to business.
-In no-time Michele comes up with a list of basic rules that any coffee-lover should keep in mind, if he or she hope to make a perfect espresso, like a true Italian barista:
+After some light banter, it’s time to get down to business.
+In no time, Michele presents a list of essential rules that every coffee enthusiast should remember if they wish to craft a perfect espresso like a true Italian barista:

-“Most coffee-lovers know that beans should be grinded just before you make your coffee, to minimize contamination risks and to avoid oxidation, which causes the loss of many volatile aromas in the coffee bean.
-Deciding how coarse or fine you grind your beans depends mostly on the variety (arabica or robusta) and on the way the beans were roasted, but also on the weather” he says.
-"On humid days I prefer a slightly thinner grind, otherwise the water passes through too quickly, and we don’t get a full extraction.
-On dry days, I prefer a coarser grind.
-These are very small differences, I know, but to me they are important.
-When you put all these little details together, they change the final result.”
+“Most coffee enthusiasts know that beans should be ground just before brewing to minimize contamination and prevent oxidation, which can degrade the coffee's volatile aromas.
+The grind size—whether coarse or fine—primarily depends on the bean variety (arabica or robusta) and the roasting method, but it is also influenced by the weather,” he notes.
+“On humid days, I prefer a slightly finer grind; otherwise, the water flows too quickly, leading to incomplete extraction.
+Conversely, on dry days, I opt for a coarser grind.
+These adjustments may seem minor, but they are significant to me.
+When you consider all these small details, they can profoundly impact the final result.”

-3. The right amount of ground coffee to put into your portafilter is 6-7 grams, and you should pack it down properly:
+3. The ideal amount of ground coffee for your portafilter is 6-7 grams, and it's crucial to pack it down properly:

-4. What’s the secret to an espresso with a nice layer of coffee foam?
+4. What’s the secret to achieving a perfect layer of espresso foam?

-7. What should you eat next to your Italian espresso?
+7. What pairs best with your Italian espresso?

 bottom of page